Home Equity Line of Credit as Low As

 How HELOCs Work

-- Repay period: At the end of the loan, HELOC's go into a repay period - usually several years; you no longer withdraw on the loan and now repay what's owed.
+- Repay period: At the end of the loan, HELOCs go into a repayment period — usually several years; you no longer withdraw on the loan and now repay what's owed.
 Let's say you borrowed $28,000 of your $50,000 HELOC and already repaid $4,000.
-You now spend the remaining "repay" period repaying the remaining $24,000 in monthly installments3.
+You now spend the remaining "repay" period repaying the remaining $24,000 in monthly installments.3

 Fixed Interest-Rate Advance

-- You can take out any sum up to your HELOC maximum at any time up to your loan limit.
+You can take out any sum up to your HELOC maximum at any time up to your loan limit.
 However, there are benefits to locking in the rate on larger sums.
-Here's how it would work:

 The line of credit appears as an account in your BECU Online Banking, and you can easily initiate a free, same-day transfer to your checking account.

-15 years.
+The repayment period is 15 years.
 The new monthly payment includes principal and interest with the repayment not exceeding 180 months.
-Note: The APR continues to be variable and based on the Wall Street Journal prime rate, plus or minus the margin, which is provided with the original loan documents.
+Note: The APR continues to be variable and based on the Wall Street Journal Prime Rate in effect on the last day of the previous month, plus or minus your margin, which is provided with the original loan documents.

 a) You will no longer be able to access funds from your HELOC once your draw period expires.